pROwth-dev/pROwth-dev/README.md

-# Prowth (pROwth) - Your Ultimate Growth Partner
+# pROwth - Your Ultimate Growth Partner

 ## Company Overview
-Prowth is a comprehensive digital growth marketing agency that specializes in driving sustainable business growth through data-driven strategies, performance marketing, and full-stack solutions.
+pROwth is a comprehensive digital growth marketing agency that specializes in driving sustainable business growth through data-driven strategies, performance marketing, and full-stack solutions.
 The company positions itself as "The Growth Partner Your Brand Deserves" and focuses on delivering measurable results for commerce brands, D2C companies, and B2B organizations.

 ## Core Services